tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 process_mode = Node.PROCESS_MODE_DISABLED
 ```

 For now, the script doesn't do much.
-We will fix it in the next section, where we will add another script.
+We will address this issue in the next section, where we will add another script.